 Therefore, if a husband doesn’t take care of the financial matters of his wife, it would be a major sin.
 But, disobeying the husband is considered as a more sinful act.

 8 Major Rights of Husbands in Islam

 You might already know some of the rights mentioned below.
-But, if you want to know further on how to treat husband in Islam, the following information will surely help you.
+But, if you want to know further about how to treat a husband in Islam, the following information will surely help you.

 Allah SWT set men in charge of women – “Men are the protectors and maintainers of women, because Allah has made one of them to excel the other, and because they spend (to support them) from their means” [al-Nisaa’ 4:34]

 So, by obeying husbands, wives are actually obeying the command of Allah SWT.